Looking for our catered charcuterie boards?

 Update: Here’s some great DIY ideas, too, if you’d like to recreate a board like the one we used in photos!

 Be sure to read labels on stains and paints, and follow all directions to ensure the surface is non-toxic before you use it for food!
+This guide will help you to select a food safe finish.

 If you’d rather leave it to the experts, we can recommend Bowyer & Toulson’s Fine Handmade Wood Products.
 Some of their items are even available at Cobblestone Kitchenware in Abbotsford – be sure to give them a call before heading over.